Karen B. DeSalvo, M.D., M.P.H., M.Sc.

 National Coordinator for Health Information Technology

-Dr. Karen DeSalvo is a physician who has focused her 20-year career toward improving access to affordable, high quality care for all people with a focus on vulnerable populations and to improving overall health.
-She has done this through direct patient care, medical education, policy and administrative roles and as a researcher.
-As the National Coordinator for Health Information Technology, she is leading the nation’s charge to promote, adopt, and meaningfully use health information technology in order to achieve better care, and lower costs in health care and improve the overall health of everyone in America.
+Dr. Karen DeSalvo is a physician who has focused her career toward improving access to affordable, high quality care for all people with a focus on vulnerable populations and to improving overall health.
+She has done this through direct patient care, medical education, policy and administrative roles, as a researcher, and in public service.
+As the National Coordinator for Health Information Technology, she is leading the nation’s charge to adopt and meaningfully use health information technology, and collectively achieve health information technology interoperability, as a core foundational element of better care, at a lower cost, and better health for everyone in America.

-Before joining the U.S. Department of Health and Human Services, she was Health Commissioner for the City of New Orleans, and New Orleans Mayor Mitchell Landrieu's Senior Health Policy Advisor.
-While there she transformed the outmoded health department in to a modern and effective one, and restored health care to devastated areas of the city, including leading the establishment of a public hospital.
+Before joining the U.S. Department of Health and Human Services, she was Health Commissioner for the City of New Orleans, and New Orleans Mayor Mitchell Landrieu’s Senior Health Policy Advisor.
+While there she transformed the outmoded health department, one that has since achieved national accreditation, and restored health care to devastated areas of the city, including leading the establishment of a public hospital.
 Prior to joining the Mayor’s administration, Dr. DeSalvo was a professor of medicine and vice dean for community affairs and health policy at Tulane University School of Medicine.

 A physician with training and experience in internal medicine and public health, following Hurricane Katrina, she was a leader in building an innovative and award-winning model of neighborhood-based primary care and mental health services for low-income, uninsured and other vulnerable individuals that boosts a sophisticated health IT infrastructure.